Thanks for visiting.

 Poorly made photographs don’t improve with age.
 Be a ruthless editor.

 If your photography has been in a rut for too long, or you’re just curious, allow me to help you get your mojo back.
-I’m offering individual or small group workshops introducing you to the wonders of Street Photography with the goal of helping you to see and make photographs differently.
+Allow me to introduce you to the wonders of Street Photography with the goal of helping you to see and make photographs differently.
 My previous business model focused exclusively on post processing and digital asset management.
-There will be none of that.
-What matters is what you create when you click the shutter.
-With me at your elbow, I will try and get you to see what you’ve been missing.
+Learning how to effectively use Adobe Lightroom and Photoshop is important to any workflow, so is managing your image collection.
+What matters most is what you create when you click the shutter.
+That’s what I’d like to have you think about.
+I will try and get you to see what you’ve been missing.